 Other than the standard, square, or rectangular, vintage-looking pedestal sink, there are so many available styles on the market to complement any space:

 - Square pedestal sink – This is a great way to make a small space look big.
 To get the airy feel in the room, add a compact toilet, add a round mirror and keep the clutter out!

-- Pedestal sink with textured basin – A traditional pedestal sink with a wavy-textured basin adds a unique elegance to a large, uncluttered bathroom.
+- Pedestal sink with single faucet hole – A traditional pedestal sink with a wavy-textured basin adds a unique elegance to a large, uncluttered bathroom.
 Add a variety of standing boxes for storage space.

 - Hourglass-shaped pedestal in matte black – Pair this sleek design with black and white accessories – a contemporary, elegant look for a small space.

 Pedestal Sinks: Top Picks